aws/aws-cdk-rfcs/text/0470-aurora-serverless-v2.md

 feat(rds): Aurora Serverless v2 support

+## Use Cases

+1. To create a new Aurora Serverless v2 cluster with one writer only.
+This writer could be either serverless or provisioned instance:
+  - serverless writer
+  - provisioned writer

+2. To create a new Aurora Serverless v2 cluster with one writer and one reader as serverless or provisoined.
+This could
+be:
+  - serverless writer + serverless reader
+  - serverless writer + provisioned reader
+  - provisioned writer + serverless reader
+  - provisioned writer + provisioned reader

+3. To create a new Aurora Serverless v2 cluster with one writer and multiple readers.
+This could be:
+  - serverless writer + all serverless readders
+  - serverless writer + all provisioned readers
+  - serverless writer + mixed readers
+  - provisioned writer + all serverless readers
+  - provisioned writer + all provisioned readers
+  - provisioned writer + mixed readers

 >
 > * **README**: If this is a new feature, write the README section which
 >   describes this new feature.
 It should describe the feature and walk users